 2 – Secret Pizza

 Looking for a slice of New York-style pizza?
 Look no further than Secret Pizza hidden inside the Cosmopolitan.
 It’s the perfect place for a slice of pizza before your night begins or after a night out.
 While not so secret these days, Secret Pizza can be tough to find and easy to walk by with no sign.
 With some of the best pizza in Las Vegas, the trouble to find it is worth it.
 If you manage to find the entrance located on the third floor of the Cosmo, follow the record-lined hallway to the walk-up counter.
-It is here where you can order a hot slice ready to go, create your own slice with your choice of toppings, or order a whole pie.
-After getting your pizza, grab a spot at the standing only counter or at one of the tables in the Cosmopolitan lounge area.
+It is here where you can order a ready to go hot slice, create your own slice with your choice of toppings, or order a whole pie.
+After getting your pizza, grab a spot at the standing only counter inside or outside at one of the tables in the Cosmopolitan lounge area.

 What to order: White Pizza

 Address: 3708 Las Vegas Blvd S Level 3, The Boulevard Tower, Las Vegas, NV 89109 (located inside the Cosmopolitan)